intuitive-documentation/process/_content/SoftwareDevelopment-subtopics/SpecificationWriting.md

 ## Purpose
 - To create a complete specification for the work desired.
 This should:
-	- Outline the chosen soultion
+	- Detail the chosen solution
 	- Define the criteria for success
 	- Define the technical approach for the development
 	- Assign an effort to the development